-Complaints about Construction that is not allowed to continue under the SIP Order because it is not an Essential Business should be referred through 311 to the Department of Building Inspection for investigation.
+Under the new SIP Order, all construction is allowed, but it must follow safety protocols and other construction regulations.
+Members may inform the public that the fact that the mere fact that construction is occurring does not violate the Order, but complaints about violation of safety protocols, noise, hours of construction or other issues should be referred through 311 to the Department of Building Inspection for investigation.
 Provide the address and the name of the complainant and contractor, if available.